-Access Control: Models and Methods
+Access Control: Models and Methods [updated 2021]

-There are times when people need access to information, such as documents, slides, etc., on a network drive but don’t have the appropriate level of access to read and/or modify the item.
+There are times when people need access to information, such as documents or slides on a network drive, -but don’t have the appropriate level of access to read and/or modify the item.
 This can happen at the most inconvenient time and they would need to get a hold of a system administrator to grant them the appropriate level of privileges.
 Of course, they end up asking why they can’t just have overall access to the information in a folder so they can sort through the items and find what they need.
 The answer could be along the lines of, “Sorry, but you need to submit a ticket to the help desk with the appropriate information filled out which will go through a vetting process before we can grant you the appropriate access.”
 This leads to more frustration with the individual potentially saying something like, “Is there a faster way to do this?
 I just need access to one folder, that’s it.”
 So now what?

-Access control is basically identifying a person doing a specific job, authenticating them by looking at their identification, then giving that person only the key to the door or computer that they need access to and nothing more.
-In the world of information security, one would look at this as granting an individual permission to get onto a network via a user-name and password, allowing them access to files, computers, or other hardware or software the person requires, and ensuring they have the right level of permission (i.e. read only) to do their job.
+Access control is identifying a person doing a specific job, authenticating them by looking at their identification, then giving that person only the key to the door or computer that they need access to and nothing more.
+In the world of information security, one would look at this as granting an individual permission to get onto a network via a username and password, allowing them access to files, computers, or other hardware or software the person requires and ensuring they have the right level of permission (i.e., read only) to do their job.
 So, how does one grant the right level of permission to an individual so that they can perform their duties?
 This is where access control models come into the picture.

-Bell-LaPadula, on the other hand, is a setup where a user at a higher level (i.e. Top Secret) can only write at that level and no lower (called “write up”), but can also read at lower levels (called “read down”).
+Bell-LaPadula, on the other hand, is a setup where a user at a higher level (e.g., Top Secret) can only write at that level and no lower (called “write up”), but can also read at lower levels (called “read down”).
 Bell-LaPadula was developed for governmental and/or military purposes where if one does not have the correct clearance level and does not need to know certain information, they have no business with the information.
-At one time, MAC was associated with a numbering system which would assign a level number to files and level numbers to employees.
+At one time, MAC was associated with a numbering system that would assign a level number to files and level numbers to employees.
 This system made it so that if a file (i.e. myfile.ppt) had is level 400, another file (i.e. yourfile.docx) is level 600 and the employee had a level of 500, the employee would not be able to access “yourfile.docx” due to the higher level (600) associated with the file.
-MAC is the highest access control there is and is utilized in military and/or government settings utilizing the classifications of Classified, Secret, and Unclassified in place of the numbering system previously mentioned.
+MAC is the highest access control there is and is utilized in military and/or government settings utilizing the classifications of Classified, Secret and Unclassified in place of the numbering system previously mentioned.

 The Discretionary Access Control, or DAC, model is the least restrictive model compared to the most restrictive MAC model.
 DAC allows an individual complete control over any objects they own along with the programs associated with those objects.
 This gives DAC two major weaknesses.
 First, it gives the end user complete control to set security level settings for other users which could result in users having higher privileges than they’re supposed to.
 Secondly, and worse, the permissions that the end user has are inherited into other programs they execute.
-This means the end user can execute malware without knowing it and the malware could take advantage of the potentially high level privileges the end user possesses.
+This means the end user can execute malware without knowing it and the malware could take advantage of the potentially high-level privileges the end user possesses.

-The fourth and final access control model is Rule Based Access Control, also with the acronym RBAC or RB-RBAC.
-Rule Based Access Control will dynamically assign roles to users based on criteria defined by the custodian or system administrator.
-For example, if someone is only allowed access to files during certain hours of the day, Rule Based Access Control would be the tool of choice.
-The additional “rules” of Rule Based Access Control requiring implementation may need to be “programmed” into the network by the custodian or system administrator in the form of code versus “checking the box.”
+The fourth and final access control model is Rule-Based Access Control, also with the acronym RBAC or RB-RBAC.
+Rule-Based Access Control will dynamically assign roles to users based on criteria defined by the custodian or system administrator.
+For example, if someone is only allowed access to files during certain hours of the day, Rule-Based Access Control would be the tool of choice.
+The additional “rules” of Rule-Based Access Control requiring implementation may need to be “programmed” into the network by the custodian or system administrator in the form of code versus “checking the box.”

 Logical access control methods

-Group policies are part of the Windows® environment and allow for centralized management of access control to a network of computers utilizing the directory services of Microsoft called Active Directory.
+Group policies are part of the Windows environment and allow for centralized management of access control to a network of computers utilizing the directory services of Microsoft called Active Directory.
 This eliminates the need to go to each computer and configure access control.
 These settings are stored in Group Policy Objects (GPOs) which make it convenient for the system administrator to be able to configure settings.
 Although convenient, a determined hacker can get around these group policies and make life miserable for the system administrator or custodian.